Hm-masum/Hm-masum/README.md

 ## :eyes: Current overview
 ### 🔭 I’m a student Of computer science and Engineering.
-### 🌱 I’m currently learning typescript and next.js.
+### 🌱 I’m currently learning Prisma and Docker.
 ### 👯 I solved 500+ cp problems in various online judges.
-### 🤔  I’m looking to remote Job as MERN Stack Web Developer.
+### 🤔  I’m looking to remote Job as Full Stack Web Developer.